Valentin Konovalov: Earlier career

-2018 head of republic candidacy
+2018 gubernatorial campaign

 On the website Pravda 19 passed a vote on the support of the national candidate of the Communist Party.
 About 5,000 people voted.
 The voting ended on June 16, 2018.
 The first secretary of the Communist Party of the Republic of Khakassia, Valentin Konovalov, received 46%, deputy to the Supreme Council, Oleg Ivanov, received 34%.
 The Communist Party decided to nominate Konovalov to the post of the Head of the Republic of Khakassia.

 On 21 June 2018, Valentin Konovalov was nominated as a candidate for Head of Khakassia from the Communist party.

 In the election on 9 September took first place, gaining 44% and went to the second round.
 The second round was to be held on 23 September, in addition to Konovalov, the current head of the Republic Viktor Zimin was to participate, but he withdrew his candidacy a few days before the second round, which caused the vote to be postponed for two weeks.
 Instead of Zimin in the second round was to participate Andrey Filyagin, who took third place in the first round, but he also withdrew his candidacy a few days before the vote and the second round was again postponed for two weeks.
 Alexander Myakhar who took the fourth place in the first round had to participate in the second round, but he also refused to participate in the elections, and therefore the vote was postponed to 11 November.
 As there were no other candidates, in accordance with the Russian legislation, the second round had to be uncontested.
 Only Valentin Konovalov had to participate in the voting, and the voters had to vote "for" or "against" him.
 To win Konovalov had to gain more than 50% of the vote.